Buda, Texas: Economy

 Buda is home to numerous fast-growing small- to medium-sized businesses.

-Culture
+Arts and culture

 Buda is a commuter town south of Austin.
 Commercial development along the I-35 corridor, such as the Cabela's sporting goods store, has increased city sales tax revenue, and city leaders hope that further revitalization of downtown Buda will attract tourists and residents to the Main Street area.

 Buda attracts national attention for its lighthearted wiener dog races, organized every April by the Buda Lions Club.
 Rooster Teeth Productions, the creators of the machinima series Red vs. Blue and The Strangerhood, had its office in Buda until moving back to Austin.

-In 2009, Buda joined the Film Friendly Texas Program, which trains community leaders about the film production process and how to effectively facilitate filming requests.

 Government

 Buda is a home rule city with a council-manager form of government.
 Other governmental entities include the Buda Planning and Zoning Commission, the Historical Commission, the Parks Commission, the Board of Adjustments and the Economic Development Corporation.
 Citizen Groups active in local politics include the Buda Area Chamber of Commerce and the Buda Downtown Merchants Association.

 In November 2007, Buda citizens adopted a home rule charter by a margin of 77.85 percent, allowing the city to transition from general law to home rule.